 Need some help with a Mother's Day tribute?
-Whether you want to give Mom a toast, a speech or send a clever card, let her know how much her advice and momisms mean to you.
-After all, everyone knows that Mother Knows Best.
+Whether you want to give a speech for Mom, a toast, or send a clever card, let her know how much her advice and momisms mean to you.
+After all, we all realize Mother Knows Best.
 On this special day, which has been around since the early 20th Century, you'll want to let her know that those kernels of wisdom she liberally dispensed have helped make you into the person you are today.

-So gather your family and collect the sayings that Mother always told you.
-I've gather some momisms here that my sister and I heard regularly when we were kids.
+So collect those pearls of wisdom you heard as a child for your Mother's Day tribute.
+On this page, I've gathered some momisms here that my sister and I heard regularly when we were kids.

 My sister and I called our mother Midge.
 She was a strong, no-nonsense woman who came of age during the Great Depression and knew about being frugal, keeping your opinions to yourself and treating self-pity like a waste of time.
 She also had a passion for literature and the well-turned phrase.

 Like many of that era, she doled out advice based on common-sense admonitions, her observations about the motives of other people and wisdom from the Bible.
 A highly respected high school English teacher, Midge sprinkled her momisms with bits of poetry, literary genius and guidance from the likes of Ben Franklin.

 If you are doing something special for your mother -- perhaps a tribute or a toast -- think about the momisms you heard growing up.
 And if you have momisms to add to this list, let Special Speeches. know.